odoo/documentation/getting_started/documentation.rst

 -   **Do it the Odoo way, not yours.** Be flexible, use Odoo the way it was designed.
-Learn how it works and don't try to replicate the way your old system(s) works.
+Learn how it works and don't try to replicate the way your old system(s) work.

 -   **The project first, customizations second.** If you really want to customize Odoo, phase it towards the end of the project, ideally after having been in production for several months.
-Once a customer starts using Odoo, they usually drop about 60% of their customization requests as they learn to perform their work flows out of the box, or the Odoo way.
-It is more important to have all your business processes working than customizing a screen to add a few fields here and there or automating a few e-mails.
+Once a customer starts using Odoo, they usually drop about 60% of their customization requests as they learn to perform their workflows out of the box, or the Odoo way.
+It is more important to have all your business processes working than customizing a screen to add a few fields here and there or automating a few emails.

 Our project managers are trained to help you make the right decisions and measure the tradeoffs involved but it is much easier if you are aligned